imiolek-ireneusz/eduActiv8/README.md

 * **Suitable for Early Years and Primary:** Ideal for children in the first six years of primary school and can be used by pre-schoolers with some guidance.
 * **Customizable:** Offers experimental higher contrast modes and a theme editor for activity icons.
 Advanced users can customize displayed activities and difficulty levels by editing XML files.
 * **Translated by the Community:** Available in multiple languages thanks to the contributions of volunteers worldwide.
 Help us translate at [https://app.transifex.com/eduactiv8/eduactiv8/](https://app.transifex.com/eduactiv8/eduactiv8/).
-* **Award-Winning:** Recipient of the SourceForge Community Choice Award and Favorite Award (2022), and the All Digital School Editors' Pick Award (2020).
+* **Award-Winning:** Recipient of the SourceForge Community Leader in 2025 and SourceForge Community Choice Award and Favorite Award (2022), and the All Digital School Editors' Pick Award (2020).
 * **Free and Open Source:** Licensed under GPLv3, meaning it's free for anyone to use, share, and modify.

 ## Getting Started